Monster0506/rift/README.md

 - 4 byte unicode characters are not handled (this is a crossterm issue on windows, idk man)
 - Gap Buffer uses a lot of `unsafe`.
 Write more debug asserts
 - TOCTOU Race Condition between file check and file open

-- buffer move to start implemented poorly
-    - use move_gap_to
+Fixed stuff (lightly tracked):
 - inefficient string construction wrap_text in render loop

-Fixed stuff (lightly tracked):
 - Ascii only operation
     - Renderer does not handle multibyte characters
     - cursor calculation does not account for multibyte characters